alpsencer/bilkent-super-bot/README.md

 * Auto meal menu sender
 * Auto Academic Calendar events sender
 * Auto Club Activity sender
-* And, +10 full automatic functions
+* +10 full automatic functions

 Of course, Bilkent Super Bot does not solve every student's all problems, but at least it reduces the routine.

-You can start using right now: t.me/bilkent_super_bot
+You can start using right now: https://t.me/bilkent_super_bot

 <p align="right">(<a href="#readme-top">back to top</a>)</p>